DMX: 2001–2004: Return to music

 After improving his legal situation, DMX returned to the studio to complete his fourth album, The Great Depression.
-Within its release on October 23, 2001, it was his fourth album to debut at number one on the Billboard 200, featuring the singles "Who We Be", "We Right Here", and "Shorty Was The Bomb".
-Despite the album's triple Platinum certification, its commercial and critical success was lower than his previous album.
-His fifth album, Grand Champ, released in September 2003, once again debuted at number one on the Billboard 200 and included the singles "Where the Hood At?" and "Get It on the Floor".
-After its release, he informed the public that he planned to retire and that Grand Champ was his final album.
+With its release on October 23, 2001, it was his fourth album to debut at number one on the Billboard 200, featuring the singles "Who We Be", "We Right Here", and "I Miss You".
+Despite the album's triple platinum certification, its commercial and critical success was lower than his previous album.
+His fifth album, Grand Champ, released in September 2003, once again debuted at number one on the Billboard 200, becoming his final album in his lifetime to do so.
+It sold over four million in the U.S., including the singles "Where the Hood At?" and "Get It on the Floor".
+After its release, he informed the public that he planned to retire, intending for Grand Champ to be his final album.

-2005–2011: Year of the Dog...Again and The Definition of X
+2005–2011: Year of the Dog...
+Again and The Definition of X

-DMX signed to Columbia Records in January 2006.
-He recorded his next album, Year of the Dog...
-Again, while switching record labels, which caused numerous delays.
-It was released on August 1, 2006, and missed the number one Billboard spot by only a few hundred copies.
+After conflict with Def Jam, DMX signed to Columbia Records, Def Jam's former parent company, in January 2006, returning to the label since 1992.
+He recorded his sixth album, Year of the Dog...
+Again, while switching between the two labels, which caused numerous delays.
+It was released on August 1, 2006, and debuted at number two on the Billboard 200.
 He released two more singles, "Lord Give Me a Sign" and "We in Here".
-On June 12, 2008, Def Jam Recordings released a compilation of his greatest hits The Definition of X: The Pick of the Litter.
-In 2011, Def Jam released another compilation album, The Best of DMX, which features hit singles including "Where the Hood At?" and "X Gon' Give It to Ya".
+The album received mixed reviews from critics.
+On June 12, 2007, Def Jam released his greatest hits album, The Definition of X: The Pick of the Litter.

 In 2009, DMX claimed he would pursue preaching in Jersey City, New Jersey as well as continue to produce music.
 He completed a Gospel music album prior to his incarceration.
 According to MTV, he had semi-retired to study the Bible in an effort to give messages behind the pulpit.
+Def Jam released another compilation album in 2010 titled The Best of DMX, which features hit singles including "Where the Hood At?" and "X Gon' Give It To Ya".

 2011–2013: Undisputed

 On October 11, 2011, DMX performed at the 2011 BET Hip Hop Awards.
 He stated that he has been working "nonstop, every day" on his seventh album, which was titled Undisputed.
-A video for a new track entitled "Last Hope" was released via the Internet on September 24, 2011, and was later included on The Weigh In EP released digitally on May 5, 2012.
+A video for a new track titled "Last Hope" was released via the Internet on September 24, 2011, and was later included on The Weigh In EP released digitally on May 5, 2012.
 In late February 2012, Seven Arts Pictures acquired the catalog of DMX's music and signed DMX to a two-album deal.
 During a performance at New York's Santos Party House on December 25, 2011, DMX stated that the new album would be titled Undisputed and would be released on March 26, 2012.
 After numerous delays, the album was eventually released on September 11, 2012, and featured production from Swizz Beatz and J.R.
 Rotem with a guest appearance by MGK.